n8n-io/n8n-docs/docs/doc2/settings-document-types.md

 ![](/_images/doc2/DOC2_Invoice_Fields.png)

-Here is a list of all the fields that can be extracted:
+Here you will find all the fields that can be extracted:

 | **INVOICE DETAILS**| **PAYMENT DETAILS** |
 |       :----:       |        :----:       |